 The market for online learning platforms for coding is booming.
 As the world needs more and more skilled programmers, the possibility of a career in tech becomes more lucrative for many of us.
-You have most probably come across a plethora of different resources, some great, others less so.
-I’m a firm believer in learning programming online, which is why I’m discussing my top reasons why you should start an online coding course, too.
+But which resources should you use to learn coding?
+Is it a good idea to start an online coding course?

 And to be honest, I’ve never looked back.
+The money I spent on online coding courses paid off in a matter of weeks.
+And my freelancing jobs pay my bills and then some.
 It definitely wasn’t a walk in the park exactly, but the freedom I’ve enjoyed ever since is something I believe you can achieve, too, if you wish.

 Here are a couple of related posts you may want to read, too:

 - The Best Websites to Learn Coding in 2019